Why Milesnick Law

 Experience on every side of a case changes how it gets evaluated — and how it gets won.

 Most plaintiff's attorneys have spent their careers exclusively on one side of employment and whistleblower cases.
 They understand what plaintiffs go through.
 They know how to build a compelling narrative.
-But they have never been in the room when DOJ decides whether to intervene in a qui tam case, and they have never built the defense strategies that employers use to dismantle discrimination claims at summary judgment.
+But they have never been in the room where DOJ decides whether to intervene in a case, and they have never built the defense strategies that employers use to dismantle discrimination claims at summary judgment.

 Rob has done all of it.
-That is not a marketing claim about breadth of experience — it is a structural advantage that changes how cases are evaluated, prepared, and litigated from the first conversation.
-When he assesses whether your matter is worth pursuing, he is running it through three distinct analytical lenses simultaneously: how a plaintiff's lawyer builds it, how the government decides whether to support it, and how the defense will try to dismantle it.
+That's not a marketing claim about breadth of experience, it's a structural advantage that changes how cases are evaluated, prepared, and litigated from the first conversation.
+When assessing the strengths and weakness of your case, he is running it through three distinct analytical lenses simultaneously: how a plaintiff's lawyer builds it, how the government decides whether to support it, and how the defense will try to dismantle it.

-That kind of stress-testing, applied honestly before a case is filed rather than discovered through costly litigation, is the core of what this practice offers.
+That kind of stress-testing, applied honestly before a case is filed, is at the core of what this practice offers.

 P